DarkFlippers/unleashed-firmware/ReadMe.md

 * 0 = US (default)
 * 1 = AZERTY (based on [this](https://github.com/ikazeer/flipperzero-AZERTY))

-more will follow very soon!
+I will add support for the DUCKY_LANG keyword and more layouts soon!

 ### additional plugins: